leonardopagliochini/QuantumC/README.md

    ```bash
    python pipeline.py json_out/try.json
    ```
    The script prints the reconstructed C source and the generated MLIR to the terminal.
+It also writes a dependency DAG to `output/ir_dag.*`.

 ## Pipeline Overview

-The compilation process performed by `pipeline.py` consists of three stages:
+The compilation process performed by `pipeline.py` consists of four stages:

 1. **JSON Parsing** – `c_ast.parse_ast` converts the Clang generated JSON AST into a hierarchy of lightweight dataclasses such as `FunctionDecl`, `VarDecl`, and `BinaryOperator`.
 2. **MLIR Generation** – `mlir_generator.MLIRGenerator` walks those dataclasses and emits standard MLIR using the xDSL API.
 Operations with constant immediates make use of custom ops defined in `dialect_ops.py`.
 3. **Printing** – xDSL's `Printer` utility is used to display the generated modules.
+4. **DAG Extraction** – `dag_builder.py` writes a graph of dependencies between the MLIR operations.

 ## Project Structure